jamescherti/pathaction/README.md

 ### What are the differences between make and pathaction?

-The `make` tool centers on targets and dependency tracking, making it excellent for compiling software based on file timestamps.
+The `make` tool centers on targets and dependency tracking, making it good for compiling software based on file timestamps.
 In contrast, the `pathaction` tool acts as a universal file execution router.
 Passing a file path directly to Pathaction determines the correct command to run based on defined file extensions or patterns.

 While `make` relies on project-specific files with strict syntax, Pathaction uses YAML files that cascade hierarchically across your filesystem.
 Much like how Git handles ignore files, Pathaction loads and merges all `.pathaction.yaml` rule-set files found in parent directories.
 This allows you to define global execution rules in your home directory that can be overridden by specific settings within individual project folders.